dsa-ou/paddles/README.md

 - adhere to good Python coding practices.

 `paddles` is a work in progress.
-The current version 0.1 implements stacks, queues and deques.
+The current version implements stacks, queues, deques and bags.

 ## Usage
 To use `paddles`, follow these steps: